By Adam Landry

 During his summer 2024 internship at Honda in Toronto, Vrundesh had the opportunity to learn about real-world production challenges, gaining hands-on experience in manufacturing processes and quality control.

 “I was involved in identifying exterior manufacturing quality defects,” he explains.
-“This required a deep dive into problem-solving and collaboration with different teams to learn about possible solutions.
+“This required a deep dive into problem-solving and collaboration with different teams.
 It was a rewarding challenge that enhanced my ability to analyze issues and develop viable solutions”

 From Engineering Practice to Real-world Experience